jcreus/localcache/README.md

 ------
 `localcache.loadImages({options});`

-All the images must have the `cache` attribute and have their source located at data-src instead of src.
+All the images must have the `cache` class and have their source located at data-src instead of src.
 Note that this is (Javascript-disabled)-unfriendly!

 JavaScript
 ----------